suffolklibraries/lgc/content/collections/pages/accessibility-statement.md

         text: 'Web Content Accessibility Guidelines (WCAG)'
       -
         type: text
-        text: ' defines requirements for designers and developers to improve accessibility for people with disabilities.
-It defines three levels of conformance: Level A, Level AA, and Level AAA. suffolklibraries.co.uk is partially conformant with WCAG 2.1 level AA.
-Partially conformant means that some parts of the content do not fully conform to the accessibility standard.'
+        text: "\_defines requirements for designers and developers to improve accessibility for people with disabilities.
+It defines three levels of conformance: Level A, Level AA, and Level AAA.\_getcreative.suffolkcommunitylibraries.co.uk\_is\_partially conformant\_with\_WCAG 2.1 level AA.\_Partially conformant\_means that\_some parts of the content do not fully conform to the accessibility standard."
+  -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'Additional accessibility considerations' -
+    type: bulletList
+    content:
+      -
+        type: listItem
+        content:
+          -
+            type: paragraph
+            attrs:
+              textAlign: left
+            content:
+              -
+                type: text
+                text: 'getcreative.suffolkcommunitylibraries.co.uk offers a drop-down translation function with over 100 languages available, to ensure that visitors who do not speak English as their first language are able to view and interact with the digital content presented on the website.'
+      -
+        type: listItem
+        content:
+          -
+            type: paragraph
+            attrs:
+              textAlign: left
+            content:
+              -
+                type: text
+                text: 'getcreative.suffolkcommunitylibraries.co.uk also offers a zoom function which enables visitors to increase or decrease the page size depending on their needs.'
   -
     type: heading
     attrs: